Co-Chairs and Planning Committee

 Prof Miranda Lou

-Professor Miranda Lou is the Executive Vice President of The Hong Kong Polytechnic University, overseeing institutional advancement, mainland development, alumni engagement, finance, human resources, communications and public affairs, campus development and facilities management.
+Professor Miranda Lou is the Executive Vice President of The Hong Kong Polytechnic University (PolyU).
+She provides strategic leadership across a diverse portfolio, including institutional advancement, alumni engagement, mainland development, finance, human resources, communications and public affairs, campus development, and facilities management.
+PolyU is committed to building strong connections with alumni, donors, and partners, and our goals are to rally their support and secure resources for the University to achieve sustainable development and better serve the community.

 Alex Furman